Difegue/TVC-16/content/062-ha-led-dazzle.md

 Summary: Finally...
 Home Assistant gaming.

 I have a nice LED strip lighting up my [gaming cabinet](./kallax-crt.html), but it's a bit clunky turning it on manually every time I'm gaming on the ole Wii.
 The strip I bought is an [IKEA Ormanas](https://www.ikea.com/gb/en/p/ormanaes-led-lighting-strip-smart-wireless-dimmable-colour-and-white-spectrum-90541329/), which is Zigbee compatible and can plug in just fine to a Home Assistant installation.
+It's even multicolor!
 ![Please don't look at my terrible led band routing i'm begging you](./images/kallax_crt.jpg)
 So surely, we can make this strip light up on its own when the consoles are in use, right?